 Once triggered, it remains ON until the current drops below a threshold (called the holding current).

-• Transistor (BJT, mosfet, IGBT, etc.):
+• Transistor (BJT, MOSFET, IGBT, etc.):

 A 3-layer (NPN or PNP for BJT) or 4-layer (for MOSFET/IGBT) device with 3 terminals (Emitter, Base, Collector for BJT; Source, Gate, Drain for MOSFET).